 “Our work has huge potential to treat a vast array of different diseases,” says Chew.
 “Five years ago, bioelectronic medicine was barely even a concept.”
 Before he joined GSK, Chew spent a decade in research, which included investigating the use of electronic implants to treat patients with spinal cord injuries and help restore bladder and bowel control.
 “My work was pre-clinical in the lab but I also worked closely with vets to apply these electronic implants to treat pet dogs that had suffered similar trauma,” he explains.

 15. Cognitive Computers

-The amount of work we are tasked at performing is ever increasing, yet we are asked to do it with less resources then ever before.
-In the future as costs come down more health systems will be able to leverage advanced computer systems to help provide clinical support for their patients.
+The amount of work we are tasked with performing is ever-increasing, yet we are asked to do it with fewer resources than ever before.
+In the future, as costs come down more health systems will be able to leverage advanced computer systems to help provide clinical support for their patients.